deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](charts/charts_8_0.png "🔼 Fig. 7: Effect of classifier-free guidance scale on FID score for ImageNet-256 × 256 and ImageNet-512 × 512 experiments with (a) FiTv2-XL/2 and (b) FiTv2-3B/2 models. (a) For FiTv2-XL/2 model, the optimal performance is achieved with CFG=1.5 for 256 × 256 resolution and CFG=1.65 for 512x 512 resolution. (b) For FiTv2-3B/2 model, the optimal performance is observed with CFG=1.5 for 256 × 256 resolution and CFG=1.6 for 512 × 512 resolution.")

-> 🔼 The chart displays the impact of classifier-free guidance (CFG) scale on the FID score for FiTv2 models at different resolutions (256x256 and 512x512).
+> 🔼 The chart displays the relationship between classifier-free guidance (CFG) scale and FID score for FiTv2 models on ImageNet datasets with resolutions 256x256 and 512x512.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 7: Effect of classifier-free guidance scale on FID score for ImageNet-256 × 256 and ImageNet-512 × 512 experiments with (a) FiTv2-XL/2 and (b) FiTv2-3B/2 models. (a) For FiTv2-XL/2 model, the optimal performance is achieved with CFG=1.5 for 256 × 256 resolution and CFG=1.65 for 512x 512 resolution. (b) For FiTv2-3B/2 model, the optimal performance is observed with CFG=1.5 for 256 × 256 resolution and CFG=1.6 for 512 × 512 resolution.